mlynch018/DBProject/README.md

 # DBProject
+This project is ran using XAMPP.
+It can be downloaded here: https://www.apachefriends.org/index.html

 Make sure Apache and MySQL are started.

 Create a database called talent (can be done with phpadmin when clicking admin on XAMPP next to SQL).